swcarpentry/DEPRECATED-bc/novice/hg/02-collab.md

 #### Challenges

-1. Create a repository on GitHub, clone it, add a file, push those changes to GitHub, and then look at the [timestamp](../../gloss.html#timestamp) of the change on GitHub.
+1. Create a repository on BitBucket, clone it, add a file, push those changes to BitBucket, and then look at the [timestamp](../../gloss.html#timestamp) of the change on BitBucket.
-    How does GitHub record times, and why?
+    How does BitBucket record times, and why?

 </div>